dnswd/snowstorm/README.md

 - **Computer Speed**
   Snowstorm depends on how fast your computer build the DOM tree, so your computer speed matters.
 - **Internet Speed**
   Snowstorm still depends on how fast your internet sends messages to the SIAK server, so please check your internet connection.
 It is advised to **avoid** Faculty Intranet because it's shown that intranet connection is less prioritized during SIAK War.
+(Note: this might not be true anymore, but speed still matters!)
 - **Luck** 🍀
   There are tons of factors that will affect your war.
 So, good luck!